salimsara/Projects/README.md

 - Jupyter Notebook
 - Google Colab

-# Projects
+## Projects

 - **Predicting flight delays** - A personal data science project using Bayesian inference to predict flight delays based on various flight attributes.
 - **Regression analysis with Python** - A personal project focused on exploratory data analysis and regression modeling using Python.
-- **Safkaa** - A group project developing a recipe web application with a user-friendly interface and dynamic content. (coming soon)
+- **Safkaa** - A group project developing a recipe web application with a user-friendly interface and dynamic content.
+Link to the project: https://github.com/salimsara/Recipe-application

-# Connect with me
+## Connect with me

 **Email inquiries:** sara.hisham.salim@gmail.com

 **LinkedIn:** linkedin.com/in/sara-salim-219516273